 You can gain valuable insights and access other resources through our Alpha Epsilon Delta student chapter.
 This pre-health professions national honor society sponsors tours of medical and other health-related schools, programs exploring career opportunities, and discussions with health-care professionals.
 Other related student organizations include the:

-A Residents Engaged in Academic Living Community brings students who are pursuing health profession careers and live on campus together to enhance social and academic experiences.
-More information about the Health Professions Community is available at housing.unt.edu.
+A Residents Engaged in Academic LivingCommunity (REAL Community) brings together students who are pursuing health profession careers and live on campus to enhance social and academic experiences.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
 Completing courses in health education, human biology, psychology and sociology are also recommended.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If youíre attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.